-Ok, let's try a formal definition: p‑value is “the probability of obtaining a test statistic equal to or more extreme than what was actually observed, conditional on the null hypothesis (including all model assumptions) being true, and comparable only to samples of the same magnitude”.
+“p‑value is the probability of obtaining a test statistic equal to or more extreme than what was actually observed, conditional on the null hypothesis (including all model assumptions) being true.”

-Since everyone misunderstands what this entails, we pass to the fertile terrain of...
+Great.
+With that out of the way, we now pass to the fertile terrain of...

 Misconceptions of p‑values are widespread.
 Wikipedia has a dedicated page just for it.
 Goodman 2008 showed 12 of them.
 Greenland et al. 2016 pointed out 25 misinterpretations — of p‑values, confidence intervals, and power.

 In particular, p-values CANNOT tell you:

 You cannot claim any of the above based on a p‑value.

 Worth repeating: NHST is not the same as p‑values.
 They usually come together but you can have NHST without p‑values and p‑values without NHST.
 There are valid uses for p‑values; their mindless degradation into “significant or not” isn't one of them.